monikode/snakat/docs/pull_request_template.md

 > Sometimes what is obvious for you may not be for someone else.

 **Impact**
-> If applicable, what does this changes modify?
-Does it impact other flavors?
-Any non-default setup?
+> If applicable, what do these changes modify?
 > Sometimes what is obvious for you may not be for someone else.
-> Maybe there's a analytics details?
+> Maybe there are analytics details?
 Analytics is hard and we just think of that at the end of the sprint, when our design decisions are already done.
-> It's no uncommon to have medium/big refactoring, just to put that specific tag in place.
+> It's not uncommon to have medium/big refactoring, just to put that specific tag in place.
 > The sooner we spot it, the better.

 **References**